LinuxCommandLibrary

 -a, --all

-Show all containers (default shows only running)
+Show all containers (default shows running only).

 -q, --quiet

-Only display container IDs
+Only display container IDs.

 -l, --latest

-Show n last created containers (includes non-running)
+Show n last created containers.

 -s, --size